rwieruch/blog_robinwieruch_content/react-function-component.md

 {{% chapter_header "React Arrow Function Component" "react-arrow-function-component" %}}

 With the introduction of JavaScript ES6, [new coding concepts were introduced to JavaScript and therefore to React](https://www.robinwieruch.de/javascript-fundamentals-react-requirements/).
 For instance, a JavaScript function can be expressed as lambda ({{% a_blank "arrow function" "https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions" %}}).
-That's why a Function Component is sometimes called Arrow Function Components or Lambda Function Component as well.
+That's why a Function Component is sometimes called Arrow Function Components (or maybe also Lambda Function Component).
 Let's see our refactored React Component with an Arrow Function:

 {{< highlight javascript "hl_lines=3 9" >}}
 import React from 'react';